rusyaidiridzuan/rusyaidiridzuan/README.md

 - 👋 Hi, I’m @rusyaidiridzuan
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Computer Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me linkedin.com/in/rusyaidiridzuan